selfishprimate/curated-design-resources/README.md

 _Prototyping is one of the most critical stages of creating user-centered products._

 - [Balsamiq](https://balsamiq.com/): Life's too short for bad software!
+- [Flinto](https://www.flinto.com/): Flinto is a Mac app used by top designers around the world to create interactive and animated prototypes of their app designs.
 - [Fluid](https://www.fluidui.com/): Create web and mobile prototypes in minutes.
 - [Invision](https://www.invisionapp.com/): The digital product design platform powering the world’s best user experiences.
 - [Justinmind](https://www.justinmind.com/): From wireframes to highly interactive prototypes.